A Bit About Paper

 Today, despite mass production, the art of paper making by hand is celebrated throughout the world.

-I first became acquainted with the process of making paper when I took a delightful class at the Lyon Arboretum in Hawaii.
-We cut down a banana trunk, chopped it into chunks, immersed them in a huge vat of hot water, ladled the pulp onto screens, and dried it into sheets.
-Later, I invented my own paper using bougainvillea flowers and experimented with my own papyrus stems.
+Jane first became acquainted with the process of making paper when she took a delightful class at the Lyon Arboretum in Hawaii.
+She cut down a banana trunk, chopped it into chunks, immersed them in a huge vat of hot water, ladled the pulp onto screens, and dried it into sheets.
+Later, she invented her own paper using bougainvillea flowers and experimented with her own papyrus stems.

 As The Seasonal Collection has evolved, so has my selection of gorgeous papers from around the world.